EvelynGriffith/data-summarization/writing/reflection.md

 ### After completing this assignment, what is one experience for which you are grateful?
 Why?

 I am really proud of myself for being able to complete this lab almost entirely on my own.
-I feel like I am making a lot of progress toward being able to code without the TODOs guiding me and that makes me really happy.
+I feel like I am making a lot of progress toward being able to code without the todos guiding me and that makes me really happy.